Image of the week… Two words: Middle seat

 But after a lot of pork fat, red wine, tenacity, and patience we were aligned.

 As the priest shared his Haikus and stern views, we explained our creative concepts.
-Unexpectedly he not only stepped into the role but did so with such gusto and character that it took me by surprise.
+Unexpectedly, he not only stepped into the role but did so with such gusto, and character that it took me by surprise.
 What I love about these encounters is the unpredictable moments before and after.
 OAO x